 Her Majesty Queen Noor is an international public servant and advocate for cross-cultural understanding and conflict prevention and recovery issues such as refugees, missing persons, poverty, climate change and disarmament.
 Her peace-building work has focused on the Middle East, the Balkans, Central and Southeast Asia, Latin America and Africa.

-Jean-Claude Trichet was president of the European Central Bank, Chairman of the Bank of France and is Chairman of the influential Group of 30 (G30).
+Jean-Claude Trichet was president of the European Central Bank, Chairman of the Bank of France and is presently the honorary Chairman of the influential Group of 30 (G30).
 An authority on global economic and financial issues, he is consistently recognized as an influential and powerful monetary policymaker.
 Audiences know they are in the presence of, as Time magazine stated it, "One of the most powerful people in the world.

 He was named “Person of the Year” by the Financial Times in 2007 and was one of the “Fifty Faces that Shaped the Decade” of the Financial Times in December 2009.
 He was twice named “Policy Maker of the Year” by International Economy magazine (1991 and 2007).
 He was fifth on the “World’s Most Powerful” list in Newsweek and listed as one of the “Most Powerful Figures in Finance” by Institutional Investor (2008).
 He was also one of the “Most Influential People in the World” in Time magazine (2011).